Chronic Fatigue Syndrome

 CFS is most common in women in their 40s and 50s, but anyone can have the syndrome and it can last for years after the onset.
 Most medical practitioners are trained to believe that there is no cure for CFS and that the goal of treatment is to improve symptoms.
 Certain medicines may treat pain, sleep disorders and other problems, but in many cases these just mask the symptoms with little or no real long-term relief from the disability.
 Our approach to CFS goes far beyond these therapies.
 Our goal is achieving better quality of life.

-We begin by educating our patients so that they have a better understanding about the body’s hormone producing organs, otherwise known as the endocrine system, and how the brain orchestrates this system in connection to CFS.
+We begin by educating our patients so that they have a better understanding about the body’s hormone-producing organs, otherwise known as the endocrine system, and how the brain orchestrates this system in connection to CFS.
 It is true that there is no exact cause for chronic fatigue syndrome, but there is a correlation to what appears to be reduced hormone production in controlling glands (adrenal glands) as well as reduced cortisol production in CFS patients.
-In many cases, people with CFS have significant reduction in both blood and urine levels of important adrenal hormones including cortisol, often showing half of the adrenal production of normal people.
-The problem may not be with the adrenals themselves but rather a problematic interaction between the neuroendocrine system and the immune system.
+In many cases, people with CFS have significant reduction in both blood and urine levels of important adrenal hormones including cortisol, often exhibiting half of the expected adrenal production.
+The problem may not be with the adrenals themselves, but rather with a problematic interaction between the neuroendocrine system and the immune system.
 There also appears to be a relationship between hormone imbalance and CFS.

 Our treatment protocol is two-fold.
-First we test your adrenals by performing a complete saliva and blood spot panel and confirming adrenal hormone insufficiency.
-Patients with either low hormone production or a low adrenal reserve will be treated in low doses of bio-identical (natural) adrenal hormone.
+First, we test adrenal function by performing a complete saliva and blood spot panel and confirming adrenal hormone insufficiency.
+Patients with either low hormone production or a low adrenal reserve will be treated with low doses of bio-identical (natural) adrenal hormone.
 Often these treatments result in significant improvement.
 Patients should note that our medical therapies are not the same as adrenal glandulars from health food stores.
 We use actual (therapeutic) cortisol, which is molecule to molecule identical to that of the human body.
-To further avoid possible side effects we stay away from high doses and routinely test hormone levels to ensure that they remain in safe ranges.
+To further avoid possible side effects, we stay away from high doses and routinely test hormone levels to ensure that they remain in safe ranges.